Sat, 2 Feb 2014

 Sun, 12 Dec 2013

-April 2016 (Date and time TBD) / Sponsored by Air ProductsTransistor performance has been greatly improved with strained silicon and high-k metal gates.
+June 21, 2016 at 1 PM ET / Sponsored by Air ProductsTransistor performance has been greatly improved with strained silicon and high-k metal gates.
 Further performance improvements could be had by implementing III-V materials in the channel of nMOS transistors.
 Both III-V and Ge-based channels being considered for the pMOS device.
 High electron-mobility III-V semiconductors have been intensely researched as alternative channel materials for sub-7 nm technology nodes, but one of the main stumbling blocks is how to integrate them monolithically and cost-effectively with traditional CMOS silicon technology.
 This webcast will discuss the latest efforts in this area, including vertically stacked III-V nanowire.